enclustra/meta-enclustra-socfpga/README.md

 ### Program the flash memory from Linux

-In order to program a flash memory from Linux, a script like the following one can be used. - All required files need to be present in the current folder.
+To program a flash memory from Linux, a script like the following one can be used.
+All required files need to be present in the current folder.
 They can be loaded via TFTP or from USB drive / SD card.

 ```
 #!/bin/sh